metaproxy-technologies/pages/docs/_posts/2021-12-27-bestmobile.md

 classes: wide
 ---

-## What is best mobile desktop for Secure development.
+## What is best mobile desktop for Secure development

 An environment which can be carried to everywhere with ease within small bag, but has ability to access company data and good for coding, i.e easy to type many characters and moving  cursor fast.

 And also, data is accessed remotely with evaluation of every data access by remote server or local data could be encrypted and be wiped when lost or stolen.

-## The candidate.
+## The candidate

 I chose 7inch - 8inch terminals are the best.